bnguy8310/GameBots/README.md

 # GameBots
-GameBots code that can be the foundation to games in the form of a chat bot Below is the same description that is found in the Jupyter Notebook
+GameBots code that can be the foundation to games in the form of a chat bot <br>
+#### Below is the same description that is found in the Jupyter Notebook

 ### GameBots Description <br>
 This project primarily focuses on a Bot that simulates a Hang Man game using styles of a chatbot in the form of a class.